-- GRR (Gross Reproduction Rate) sums up the age-specific fertility rates for only females' births (similar to TFR, but the numerator is limited for females' births; it's approximately same as TFR multiplied by the proportion of females at birth). - NRR (Net Reproduction Rate; denoted by R0, pronounced as [ar nɔ:t]) is a GRR adjusted for mortality: by multiplying each female ASFR by the probability of survival from birth to that age before summing up. - The probability of survival from birth to age x is l[x] of lifetables. - 5Lx, the person-years survived from exact age x to x+5 (in other words, the stationary population for each age-class associated with the life table), will be (l[x]+l[x+5])/2\5. - Then female births to women in stationary population can be calculated by the product as (female ASFR)x(5Lx).
+- GRR (Gross Reproduction Rate) sums up the age-specific fertility rates for only females' births (similar to TFR, but the numerator is limited for females' births; it's approximately same as TFR multiplied by the proportion of females at birth). - NRR (Net Reproduction Rate; denoted by R0, pronounced as [ar nɔːt]) is a GRR adjusted for mortality: by multiplying each female ASFR by the probability of survival from birth to that age before summing up.
+This idea has been originally developed by Alfred Lotka and is applied to analyze infectious disease transmission as basic reproduction number. - The probability of survival from birth to age x is l[x] of lifetables. - 5Lx, the person-years survived from exact age x to x+5 (in other words, the stationary population for each age-class associated with the life table), will be (l[x]+l[x+5])/25. - Then female births to women in stationary population can be calculated by the product as (female ASFR)x(5Lx).
 Sum of these gives NRR. - The interpretation of NRR is the average number of daughters a woman would have during her reproductive years assuming fertility and mortality schedules to be fixed. - If NRR<1, the population in the synthetic cohort will decrease after considerable years. - To be noted, the decrease does not necessarily happen in any actual cohort.
 Postwar Europe experienced the rapid rise in period fertility, when the NRR caused misleading.
 That's why TFR is more popularly used than NRR. - Alternative calculation of NRR is, GRR multiplied by the probability of surviving to the mean age of the age-specific fertility distribution (l[x] at mbar).
 It's a good approximation.
-About the timing of fertility, the mean age of childbearing ( $\mu$ ) has become commonly used after mbar. $\mu$ is also the weighted mean of mid-points of the age groups, as same as mbar, where the weights are not females ASFR but the births to the stationary population. $\mu$ is generally slightly less than mbar, because $\mu$ considers the effect of mortality. - Median ages of the age-specific fertility distribution (m) and the mean ages of mothers giving births (Mbar) are sometimes used.
+About the timing of fertility, the mean age of childbearing (μ) has become commonly used after mbar. μ is also the weighted mean of mid-points of the age groups, as same as mbar, where the weights are not females ASFR but the births to the stationary population. μ is generally slightly less than mbar, because μ considers the effect of mortality. - Median ages of the age-specific fertility distribution (m) and the mean ages of mothers giving births (Mbar) are sometimes used.
 When considering stable population instead of stationary population, mean length of generation can be considered (see, Chapter 11).